Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/week-4.md

     Extra points: Configuring the Fungibles transactor as well as the previous two.
 - IsReserve: Configure the parachain to recognize the relay chain as the valid reserve of assets.

-- Filters: by default, all the filters are set to Nothing, meaning nothing will work as it is.
-You will have to go through them and enable them.
+- Filters: As the calls from pallet_xcm are not supposed to be used in the parachain, all the corresponding filters are set to `Nothing`.
+Please do not change anything from it.

 ## Pallet